Ujacoin/App/README.md

-# Ujacoin App
+# sow-sistabiz
-React native
-Android and iOS
+Updated with jenkins